Barrick Gaming Corporation

 Barrick Gaming Corporation is a private company that was founded by D.W.
 Barrick and Stephen Crystal.
 The company formerly operated several hotels and casinos in Las Vegas, Nevada.
 The company is currently based in Las Vegas.

 History

-In 1993, Barrick formed a joint venture with Station Casinos to develop a riverboat casino in Kansas City.
+In 1993, Barrick formed a joint venture with Station Casinos to develop a riverboat casino in Kansas City, Missouri.

-On March 25, 2004, Barrick Gaming purchased, and began operating, several properties from Jackie Gaughan, a long time Las Vegas casino owner, for $82 million.
+On March 25, 2004, Barrick Gaming purchased, and began operating, several properties from Jackie Gaughan, a longtime Las Vegas casino owner, for $82 million.
 The casinos included: